← Hub / 07 Cheat Sheet

 Code

-Builds apps, scripts, and automations from plain English.
-Lives in your terminal or IDE.
+Builds real apps, scripts, and automations from plain English, working directly inside your terminal, VS Code, or JetBrains.

 Create